 Saint Mark the Evangelist Birth

-Saint Mark the Evangelist was born in Cyrene, which is now present Libya in the first century, the year 5 AD to be precise.
+Saint Mark the Evangelist was born in Cyrene, which is now in present-day Libya in the first century.

 Saint Mark’s Death